quiltdata/quilt/edit-a-package.md

-In addition to building a new package from source data, Quilt allows editing of an existing package.
-You can then save changes back to the original package or build a new one.

-Start by installing and importing the package:
+Start by installing and importing the package you wish to modify:
 ``` python
 import quilt
 quilt.install("akarve/wine")